Jack snipe: Description

-Adults are smaller than common snipe and have relatively shorter bill.
-Length is 18–25 cm, wingspan is 30–41 cm and weight is 33–73 g.
+Adults are smaller than common snipes and have relatively shorter bills.
+The bird's length is 18–25 cm, wingspan is 30–41 cm and weight is 33–73 g.
 The body is mottled brown on top and pale underneath.
-They have a dark stripe through the eye.
+Jack snipes have a dark stripe through the eye.
 The wings are pointed and narrow, and yellow back stripes are visible in flight.
 When seen, the distinctive bobbing movement, as if the bird is on springs, has an almost hypnotic quality.

-The head pattern of jack snipe differs from common snipe and other species in the genus Gallinago, in that there is no central crown-stripe; instead, there are two pale lateral crown-stripes, which are separated from the supercilium by an area of dark plumage.
+The head pattern of the jack snipe differs from the common snipe and other species in the genus Gallinago, in that there is no central crown-stripe; instead, there are two pale lateral crown-stripes, which are separated from the supercilium by an area of dark plumage.

 Distribution and habitat

 Jack snipes are migratory, spending the non-breeding period in Great Britain, Atlantic and Mediterranean coastal Europe, Africa, and India.
 The jack snipe is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
 Their breeding habitat is marshes, bogs, tundra and wet meadows with short vegetation in northern Europe and northern Russia.
+They are rare vagrants in North America.
+There is also a record from Colombia in South America.

 Behaviour

-Jack snipe can be secretive in their non-breeding areas and are difficult to observe, being well camouflaged in their habitat.
+Jack snipes can be secretive in their non-breeding areas and are difficult to observe, being well camouflaged in their habitat.
 Consequently, birdwatchers have developed a specialised technique for finding them.
 This involves walking through its marshy habitat until a bird is disturbed and flies up.
-Jack snipe will squat down and not flush from cover until an intruder is quite close.
+Jack snipes will squat down and not flush from cover until an intruder is quite close.
 They then quietly fly a short distance before dropping back into vegetation.